 The Chrome Midweight Cycle Gloves are the most traditionally styled gloves here, with a shorter cuff, double-skin construction and a warm thermal lining.

 It’s a design more suited to leisure and commuter cycling, when you’re likely to be wearing a non-riding winter coat.

 The fit is excellent, the fingers are long, and Chrome’s comprehensive online sizing guide ensures you can find the right fit.

-Their 70D ripstop nylon backs keep water at bay as rain beads on the surface, allowing you to shake them dry.
+Their 70D ripstop nylon backs keep water at bay, with rain beading on the surface, enabling you to shake them dry.